 Learn about Email Clients

-Where are they reading your emails? shows the approximate IP locations for the 5,000 most recent events from active subscribers in your account.
+Where are they reading your emails? shows Opens, Clicks, Opt-Outs and Forward events from the 5,000 most recent IP locations.
+The locations are approximate and only show locations from active subscribers in your account.

 Learn about Geolocation